KhenAharon/Penta-Artificial-Intelligence-Game/README.md

 ### Option 1 - compile
 You can compile the java files using JDK and remember to have the resources in the same directory of source files.
 ### Option 2 - run my compiled game
-You can also just run the game with the provided jar file (compiled):
+You can also just run the game with the provided jar file:
 ```
 java -jar Penta.jar
 ```